quasipedia/geiger/README.md

 should detect it! ;)

+## Contributors

+Also contributed to the geiger: @skyrpex

 ## To do
 - Support links to platform-specific downloads (rpm, deb, exe...)
 - Improve notification look and functionality